Financial Constraints to Exporting: Experimental Evidence from Rwanda

 Primary Outcomes (end points)

-Using a combination of administrative data (customs, VAT, Corporate income tax, firm-level employees information from PAYE) and firm surveys we will measure the impact of the Export Growth Fund (EGF) over several key outcomes:
+Using a combination of administrative data (customs, VAT, corporate income tax, firm-level employee information from PAYE) and firm surveys we will measure the impact of the ECGF over several key outcomes:

 1) Total firm credit access.